-A practical nursing or vocational nursing program prepares students to become a licensed practical nurse (LPN) or a licensed vocational nurse (LVN), through coursework lasting around 12 to 18 months.
-Becoming an LPN or LVN (which are basically the same thing with a different title based on the state) can be an excellent introduction to the field of nursing.
-Practical nursing programs are typically offered at community colleges, vocational or technical schools, and some hospitals.
-The completion of an accredited LPN program is required to obtain licensure in each state, so an LPN program can be a good place to start on a prospective nurse’s journey.
-The following is a guide for LPN nursing programs, the types of courses involved, and the job outlook for people who complete the program.
+A practical nursing or vocational nursing program prepares students to become a licensed practical nurse (LPN) or a licensed vocational nurse (LVN).
+Coursework for LPN and LVN programs typically takes 12 to 18 months to complete and leads to the award of a nursing certificate.
+Becoming an LPN or LVN (which are the same level of practice, with a different title preferred based on the state) can be an excellent introduction to the field of nursing.
+Practical nursing programs are typically offered at community colleges, vocational or technical schools, and through some hospital-based education programs.
+The completion of an accredited LPN program is required to obtain LPN or LVN licensure in each state, so an LPN program can be a good place to start a nursing career.
+The following is a guide to LPN and LVN nursing programs, the types of courses involved, and the job outlook for people who complete this type of nursing program.

 Why Pursue an LPN Program?

-An LPN program will prepare graduates to take the National Council Licensure Examination (NCLEX-PN), which will certify them to become LPNs or LVNs.
-A state-approved, accredited LPN program is required to take the exam, so an LPN or LVN program in nursing plays an essential role in those wishing to become LPNs or LVNs.
+An LPN or LVN program will prepare graduates to take the National Council Licensure Examination (NCLEX-PN), which is required for LPN and LVN licensure in all 50 states.
+A state-approved, accredited LPN program is required to take the exam, so completing an LPN or LVN program in nursing is essential in order to become an LPN or LVN.
 Licensed practical nurses provide care for patients who are sick or injured, or who need routine exams.
 LPNs are usually supervised by registered nurses (RNs) or doctors.
-They are responsible for providing more basic care to their patients, such as changing bandages, checking vital signs, and assisting them eating, bathing and personal hygiene.
+They are responsible for providing basic care to their patients, such as changing bandages, checking vital signs, and assisting them with eating, bathing, and personal hygiene.

 An LPN program is a relatively short time commitment for people who are interested in starting in the nursing field.
-Some people might pursue their LPN certification through an accredited program as opposed to pursuing an associate’s degree if they are trying to save time and money.
-Since these programs might be offered at vocational schools or even at hospitals, they may be more flexible for prospective nurses who are working during coursework or who need to take classes in evenings or on weekends.
+Some people might pursue their LPN certification prior to pursuing an associate’s degree if they are trying to save time and money.
+Since these programs are offered at vocational schools, community colleges, and hospitals, they may be more flexible for prospective nurses who are working during coursework or who need to take classes in evenings or on weekends.

 LPN Program Requirements and Prerequisites

 Each LPN or LVN program will have its own requirements, but the minimum requirement for most accredited LPN programs is a high school diploma or GED.
 In addition, many programs will require that students take some prerequisite courses such as biology, English composition, and anatomy and physiology.
-Some programs might have requirements based on GPA or standardized (ACT or SAT) scores.
+Some programs might have requirements based on GPA or ACT or SAT scores.
 No prior work experience is usually necessary.
 Some programs require students to be certified nursing assistants (CNAs) to be admitted.

-Prospective LPNs should be good with people and possess a desire to help people.
-They should also have excellent communication skills, organizational skills, and deal well with stress, since the nursing field can be tiring and demanding.
-LPNs often work long shifts and may work unstable schedules, which change each week, so it helps to be flexible.
+Prospective LPNs and LVNs should be good with people and possess a desire to help people.
+They should also have excellent communication skills and organizational skills, and deal well with stress since the nursing field can be tiring and demanding.
+LPNs often work long shifts and may work rotating schedules that change each week, so it helps to be flexible.